-Join Joe Marini for an in-depth discussion in this video Auto-filling previously entered data with the autocomplete attribute, part of HTML5: Web Forms in Depth.
+Join Joe Marini for an in-depth discussion in this video Auto-filling previously entered data with the autocomplete attribute, part of HTML5: Web Forms.

 Some browsers provide a way to remember user input for certain form fields so that they can be pre-filled later on, and this is typically called autocomplete.
 Now the autocomplete attribute lets individual form fields further control this behavior.
 The autocomplete setting can be either on or off, or it can be in the default state, which means it's not present, and in the default state it defaults to whatever the setting for the parent form is.
 So users actually have control over this.
 They can turn autocomplete on or off in most browsers.